Johnferguson1440/Single_page2/README.md

 3.Click the add user button.

-4.Form will appear with "Your list" typed in.
+4.Input boxes will appear with "Your list" typed in.
 Change text to your items.

+5.To add another row click the button add row.

+6.If you check the box next to the item when you save the list it will delete the checked items and only keep the unchecked rows.

-5.Click update list at the bottom of the list.
+7.Click update list at the bottom of the list.

 Now anytime you need to update your list you simply use the login button and your list will appear.